Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 On this day, we will face a couple of exciting Class II and Class III rapids of the Sun Koshi.
 However, as we raft, you must take time to observe the beautiful Nepalese countryside.
 When we reach the Hindu holy temple, Kusheswor, the BP Highway runs parallel to our rafting route.
 As we continue rafting down the river, you will see Majhee Gaun (which means fisher’s village in English).
 True to its name, the inhabitants of this village make a living by catching fish.

+The river flows downstream, and as we get closer to Chainpur, the water becomes smoother.
+It is a relaxing ride.
 By the time we reach Chainpur, it will be evening, so we will set our camp at Chainpur by the side of the Sun Koshi River.
 As you rest and loosen yourself, our team will prepare tasty food.
 After our meal, before sleeping, we will have some time for ourselves.
 We are open to all feasible ideas that entertain or inform us.

 Day 5: Chainpur to Jhagare